CodeMaverick12/spam-detection/README.md

 Storing and Loading the Model:

 After training, the model can be saved to a file and loaded later for predictions.
 This eliminates the need to retrain the model every time.
+# HOW TO RUN THE MAIN.EXE FILE
+After configuring the raylib setup on your system by following the below link you have do the following setups.
+1.First you have to open the man.code-workplace.
+2.Click on main.cpp file.
+3.You just have to press control+f5 button in order to run the main.exe file.It will automatically do the linking work and run your program automatically with out mentioning the commands on the terminal.